 So What Does It Do?

 As an herbal remedy, pippali's rejuvenating qualities strengthen and nourish many systems of the body.
 It improves metabolism (as mentioned), promotes healthy circulation, strengthens reproductive functions, and supports a healthy liver.13 But its most celebrated power lies in its ability to rejuvenate the lungs and respiratory system.
-The warming energy of pippali stimulates prana agni, the fire principle present in the respiratory tract, and removes cold ama and kapha from the lungs.14
+The warming energy of pippali stimulates prana agni, the fire principle present in the respiratory tract, and removes cold

 In addition to all of that, pippali has the ability to enhance proper assimilation and potency of other herbs, making it a very common ingredient in Ayurvedic formulations.
 In fact, you'll find pippali in small amounts of more than thirty-five different Banyan products!